ayomahmusah/alx-zero_day/README.md

-My first readme
-This is my last task
+This file is mandatory in projects